 A Wellness Approach to Health

-Making the right choices for an individuals health and well-being can be challenging.
-Tuning in to and fostering our wellbeing is more important than ever, especially with the challenges we have all faced this year.
+Making the right choices for your health and wellbeing can be challenging.
+Tuning in to and fostering our wellbeing is more important than ever, especially with the challenges we have all faced recently.

 There is one model that can greatly help called ‘The Dimensions of Wellness wheel’.
 It provides an view of the areas to be aware of and practical ways to help you develop healthy habits.

-A successfull approach to wellness encompasses 8 dimensions which can be broken down into the following: occupational, physical, social, financial, emotional, environmental, spiritual, and intellectual wellness.
+A successful approach to wellness has 8 dimensions which can be broken down into the following: occupational, physical, social, financial, emotional, environmental, spiritual, and intellectual wellness.

 8 Dimensions of Wellness Breakdown